Botanical Name: Portulaca oleracea.

 Magnesium deficiency has become very prevalent, and now there is no doubt within the medical community that magnesium plays a role when it comes to many heart diseases.

-Purslane, which is abundant in both of these minerals also contain other substances like calcium, folic acid and lithium that can have positive effect against mild to moderate depression.
+Purslane, which is abundant in both of these minerals also contain other substances like calcium, folic acid, and lithium that can have a positive effect against mild to moderate depression.

 The fresh squeezed sap may be used to counteract cough.
-Due to the plant’s high content of mucilage it has soothing properties that can be useful for gastrointestinal problems such as diarrhea, dysentery, acute enteritis (inflammation of the small intestine) and appendicitis.
+Due to the plant’s high content of mucilage, it has soothing properties that can be used for gastrointestinal problems such as diarrhea, dysentery, acute enteritis (inflammation of the small intestine) and appendicitis.